AP Studio Art: Drawing

 Most AP Studio Art candidates prepare their portfolios through organized AP instruction.
 If your school does not offer an AP Studio Art program, you may work independently to complete the portfolio.
 It is vital that you plan far enough in advance so that you can complete the portfolio on time.

 The AP Program offers three portfolios: Drawing, 2-D Design, and 3-D Design.
 The Drawing portfolio has a basic, three-section structure, which requires the student to show a fundamental competence and range of understanding in visual concerns (and methods).
-The portfolio asks the student to demonstrate a depth of investigation and process of discovery through the Concentration section (Section II).
-In the Breadth section (Section III), the student is asked to demonstrate a serious grounding in visual principles and material techniques.
-The Quality section (Section I) permits the student to select the works that best exhibit a synthesis of form, technique, and content.
+The portfolio asks the student to demonstrate a depth of investigation and process of discovery through the Sustained Investigation section (Section II).
+In the Range of Approaches section (Section III), the student is asked to demonstrate a serious grounding in visual principles and material techniques.
+The Selected Works section (Section I) permits the student to select the works that best exhibit a synthesis of form, technique, and content.

 All three sections are required and carry equal weight, but students are not necessarily expected to perform at the same level in each section to receive a qualifying grade for advanced placement.
 The order in which the three sections are presented is in no way meant to suggest a curricular sequence.
 The works presented for evaluation may have been produced in art classes or on the student's own time and may cover a period of time longer than a single school year.